Code-Institute-Submissions/project-one-v2/README.md

 ### Media

-All Images are the ownership of Quintain, my employwer.
+All Images are the ownership of Quintain, my employer.

 ### Acknowledgements